BrainStone/BrainStoneMod/README.txt

 Please remember: ONLY versions labled as "DEV", "prerelease" or "release" will have a build!

-To recive more build updates simply go to the config file and change the "S:DisplayUpdates" value to:
+To recive notifications of more build updates simply go to the config file and change the "S:DisplayUpdates" value to:
-  - "latest":       To get ALL builds
+  - "latest":         To get ALL build notifications
-  - "recommended":  To get all recommended and release builds
+  - "recommended":    To get all recommended and release build notifications
-  - "release":      To only get the release builds
+  - "release":        To only get the release build notifications (default)
+  - "none" or "off":  To get NONE build notifications
+  - Everything else will be handled as "release"!
+Beware.
+(If it's not working check your spelling)

 Example: